PrayagPanta/ComprehensiveNoteTakerApp/README.md

 Few issues:

 Thymeleaf simply doesn't display the user-photos from /user-photos directory , hence the file had to be uploaded to static/images/userPhotos directory.
 Due to this issue, recently uploaded image doesn't shpow up in the index.html.
 To see the image , right click your project on sts or Eclipse then click on Refresh then reload your webpage.

-Fix for pagination is coming soon .
+Also,Fix for pagination is coming soon .
 Stay tuned for that.
+For now please find and follow the commented logic for pagination on Maincontroller under showPage method.